stackbit/jamstackthemes/content/theme/jekyll-uno.md

   - No Cms
 date: 2016-01-10T03:59:53.000Z
 github_branch: master
-description: 'Jekyll-Uno - a minimal, responsive theme for Jekyll based on Uno for Ghost'
+description: Jekyll-Uno - a minimal, responsive theme for Jekyll based on Uno for Ghost
 stale: false
 ---